Loup Canal

 The Loup Canal is a hydroelectric and irrigation canal located in eastern Nebraska, United States.
 The canal is owned and managed by Loup Power District, a public power electric utility.

 The canal is 35 mi long.
 It begins at headworks on the Loup River in Nance County, between Fullerton and Genoa.
 It passes through a hydroelectric plant near Monroe with a generating capacity of 8000 kilowatts.
 From there, it continues to two regulating reservoirs, Lake Babcock and Lake North, north of Columbus.
 The canal then runs from Lake North to a second hydroelectric plant near Columbus with a generating capacity of 40,000 kW.
 It ends at the Platte River in eastern Platte County about one mile below the confluence of the Platte and the Loup.

+In 1933, an African American architect named Archie Alexander (1888-1958) was hired to design Loup River Power Plant.
+Renowned as a bridge and road builder across the country, Alexander is thought to be the first Black architect to design a civic structure in the Nebraska.
 Construction of the canal system began in August 1934; power generation began in March 1937.

 A recreation system of parks, lakes and trails extends along the canal; these facilities are owned and operated by Loup Power District.